yashladd/solar_water_heater/README.md

 ## Solar radiation and Weather Conditions ($I_t$ and $T_a$)
-In my simulation, **historical hourly** weather data is utilized to derive values for solar flux on a tilted surface ($I_t$) and ambient temperature ($T_a$).
+In my simulation, **historical hourly** weather data is utilized to derive values for solar radiation on a tilted surface ($I_t$) and ambient temperature ($T_a$).
 These metrics are obtained using the **[pvlib](https://pvlib-python.readthedocs.io/en/stable/reference/generated/pvlib.iotools.get_pvgis_hourly.html)** Python package, which offers flexibility in terms of adjusting for various geographical locations and different tilts of solar collector.
 It provides historical data forom **2005-2015**

 ## Storage loss coefficient ($U_{st}$)